Current Price to Earnings Ratio

 Beta vs Benchmark

-A measure of the magnitude of a portfolio's past share-price fluctuations in relation to the ups and downs of the overall market (or appropriate market index).
+The Beta shown is for the Investor Share Class.
+Beta is a measure of the magnitude of a portfolio's past share-price fluctuations in relation to the ups and downs of the overall market (or appropriate market index).
 The market, or index, is assigned a beta of 1.00.
 A portfolio with a beta of greater than 1 would generally see its share price rise or fall by more than the market, while a portfolio with a beta of less than 1 would have less share price volatility than the market.
 For Oakmark Equity and Income Fund, beta is measured against the S&P 500 Index.
 The beta presented is since the inception of each Fund with the exception of The Oakmark International Small Cap Fund, which shows 10-year beta versus the benchmark.

-A measure of the degree to which a fund's return varies from its previous returns, or from the average of all similar funds.
+The Standard Deviation shown is for the Investor Share Class.
+Standard Deviation is a measure of the degree to which a fund's return varies from its previous returns, or from the average of all similar funds.
 The larger the standard deviation, the greater the likelihood (and risk) that a security's performance will fluctuate from the average return.
 The standard deviation presented is since the inception of the Fund.

-An indication of trading activity, it is the percentage of all securities owned by a given mutual fund which were sold in the last year.
+An indication of trading activity, it is the percentage of all equity securities owned by a given mutual fund which were sold in the last year.
 In practical terms, a turnover of 100%, for example, is the percentage of the Fund's portfolio holdings that have changed over the past year.

 A fee assessed on shares held 90 days or less.
 The purpose of this fee is to deter short-term traders, or market timers.